syncfusion-content/asp.net-core-docs/aspnet-core/Installation/Windows.md

 Follow the steps below to install through Command Line in Silent mode.

-1. Double-click the Syncfusion Essential Studio platform Setup file.
+1. Double-click the Syncfusion Essential Studio platform setup file.
 The Setup Wizard opens and extracts the package automatically.
 2. The syncfusionessentialaspnetcore_(version).exe file is extracted into the Temp folder.
 3. Run %temp%.
 The Temp folder will open.
 The syncfusionessentialaspnetcore_(version).exe file is available in one of the folders.
 4. Copy the extracted syncfusionessentialaspnetcore_(version).exe file in local drive.